 Coming in Summer 2014.
 Enrolled middle and high school students will learn the basics of professional video production, from scriptwriting to editing, in the field or the TV studio (their choice), from the experts.
 Two sessions to choose from.
 First session: TV Studio Production, June 16-27.
 Second Session: Field Production, July 7-18.

-There are two sessions to choose from and cost incentives to take more than one session.
+There are cost incentives to take more than one session.
 Plus, families who want to register more than one child receive a $50 discount for each additional registration.
+Limited scholarships are available.
 Read more.

 In 2011, CreaTV San Jose allocated $500,000 of funds, restricted for equipment purchases, to procure video equipment, computers and software for 16 San Jose elementary, middle and high schools.
 In exchange for the equipment and training, each school produced a thirty-minute program that aired on CreaTV’s PreK-12 Channel, Classrooms 28 on Comcast.

 In March 2013, CreaTV San Jose announced the launch of the second cycle of the MAP Grant.
 All elementary, middle and high schools, whether public, private or charter in San Jose, as well as first cycle MAP schools, were invited to apply for this exciting opportunity to be outfitted with digital media equipment, computers and software for a two-year period, beginning fall of 2013.